OpenReferralUK/human-services/Jolt/readme.txt

-In this example we have the extended data package.
-That is then transformed by the spec:
+In this Jolt example I have reducing the extended data package.
+Note that this is not the full solution.
+The Java app that does this can be found here: https://github.com/OpenReferralUK/human-services/tree/master/Jolt/Jolt

+To transform the extended data package a Jolt Spec has to be defined like so:

 [
   {